ethereum-optimism/optimism/ops/README.md

 Supplementing the base configuration is an additional metric enabling file, `docker-compose-metrics.yml`.
 Adding this configuration to the stack will enable metric emission for l2geth and start grafana (for metrics visualisation) and influxdb (for metric collection) instances.

+Also available for testing is the `rpc-proxy` service in the `docker-compose-rpc-proxy.yml` file.
+It can be used to restrict what RPC methods are allowed to the Sequencer.

 The base stack can be started and stopped with a command like this (there is no need to specify the default docker-compose.yml)
 ```
 docker-compose \